cambiotraining/chipseq/Practicals/ChIPseq/oct4-chip-seq.md

 # Alignment of control .fastq file

-In the `ChIP-seq` folder you will find another .fastq file called `Input.fastq.gz`.
+In the `fastq` folder you will find another .fastq file called `Input.fastq.gz`.
 Repeat the steps described above for this dataset in order to align the control reads to the mouse genome as well.
+The final file should be called "Input.sorted.bam".

-**This step is essential to be able to perform the rest of the analyses.**
+<span style="color: red">**This step is essential to be able to perform the rest of the analyses.**</span>

 # Finding enriched areas using MACS